 (2) Section 2(b) establishes a rebuttable presumption of insolvency from the fact of general nonpayment of debts as they become due.
-Such general nonpayment is a ground for the filing of an involuntary petition under § 303(h)(1) of the Bankruptcy Code.
+Such general nonpayment is a ground for the filing of an involuntary petition under Bankruptcy Code § 303(h)(1) (1984). of the Bankruptcy Code.
 See also U.C.C. § 1-201(23), which declares a person to be "insolvent" who "has ceased to pay his debts in the ordinary course of business."
+See also U.C.C. § 1-201(b)(23) (2014), which defines "insolvency" to include "having generally ceased to pay debts in the ordinary course of business other than as a result of bona fide dispute."
 The presumption imposes on the party against whom the presumption is directed the burden of proving that the nonexistence of insolvency as defined in § 2(a) is more probable than its existence.
 See Uniform Rules of Evidence (1974 Act), Rule 301(a).
 The 1974 Uniform Rule 301(a) conforms to the Final Draft of Federal Rule 301 as submitted to the United States Supreme Court by the Advisory Committee on Federal Rules of Evidence.
 "The so-called 'bursting bubble' theory, under which a presumption vanishes upon the introduction of evidence which would support a finding of the nonexistence of the presumed fact, even though not believed, is rejected as according presumptions too 'slight and evanescent' an effect."
 Advisory Committee's Note to Rule 301.
-See also 1 J.Weinstein & M.Berger, Evidence 301 [01] (1982).
+See also 1 J. Weinstein & M. Berger, Evidence ¶ 301 [01] (1982).